-In order to forgive past mistakes, it is essential that you accept them as an inevitable part of the human experience and shift your perspective to viewing all past mistakes as an opportunity to develop strategies to increase your happiness and peace.
+In order to forgive past mistakes, it is essential that you accept them as an inevitable part of the human experience.

 Forgetting occurs over time, as you forgive your mind releases the emotional attachment to events.
-For me, forgiveness takes practice, and this forgiveness practice helps to realign me with my heart center in meditation every time!
+Forgiveness takes practice, and this forgiveness practice helps to realign with your heart center in meditation!

 Create a sacred space to begin your practice.
 The practice of forgiveness is one that requires an environment of reverence.
 This is an environment in which it is easiest for you to connect to your highest self.
 A sacred space should be clear, quiet and free from distractions.

 Think about all people in your life that you may have caused harm to.
 With your eyes closed, allow yourself to imagine the faces of those people.
 Repeat this statement, “To those whom I may have caused harm, knowingly or unknowingly, through my thoughts, words and actions, I ask your forgiveness.”

 Think about the people that have caused you harm.
 With your eyes closed, visualize the faces of these people.
 Repeat the following statement, “To those who may have caused me harm, knowingly or unknowingly, through their thoughts, words and actions, I offer my forgiveness.”